-The differential in fertility is determined by background characteristics like a place of residence, years of schooling, religion, caste/tribe, and wealth which is shown in table 2 (Appendix-III).
+The differential in fertility is determined by background characteristics like a place of residence, years of schooling, religion, caste/tribe, and wealth which is shown in table 2 (Appendix).

-TFR for respective periods decreases as years of schooling increase as depicted in table 2 (Appendix-III).
+TFR for respective periods decreases as years of schooling increase as depicted in table 2 (Appendix).
 In countries like India, the relationship between fertility and education is not simple.

 Many studies had found a negative relationship between the number of children ever born and the educational attainment of women (Som & Mishra, 2020).
 Religion affects the fertility rate of an individual where the TFR is observed more for Muslims, followed by Hindus and Christians and TFR is lowest for Jainism from NFHS-2 to NFHS-5.
 Caste wise the TFR is highest in Scheduled caste (3.15) in NFHS-2 and Scheduled tribe (3.12) in NFHS-3, (2.48) in NFHS-4, and (2.09) in NFHS-5, followed by other backward classes.
 Fertility differential also arises due to the differences in wealth as shown in the table where the lower the wealth index, the higher the total fertility rate and vice versa.
 However, many studies had found a negative relationship between the educational attainment of a wife and the number of children ever born (Rele, 1976).
-Religion also affects the fertility rate of an individual.
 TFR (NFHS-4) is observed more for Muslims (2.62), followed by Hindus (2.13), and Christians (1.99), and the lowest total fertility rate is observed for Jainism.
-Furthermore, (Visaria L., 1974) states that the average number of children born alive to women who had completed their fertility was 6.4 for Hindus and 7.0 for Muslims.
 However, although Muslim exhibit higher fertility, the Hindu-Muslim fertility differences were small.
 One of the important institutional factors responsible for depressing the fertility of Hindus in the past had been the low incidence of widow remarriage (Balasubramanian, 1980).
 In India, there is a social ban on the remarriage of Hindu widows, particularly among the upper class.
 Caste-wise total fertility is highest for the scheduled tribe (2.48), followed by scheduled caste (2.26) and other backward classes (2.22).
-The fertility differential is also due to the differences in wealth, that is, the higher the wealth index, the lower the total fertility rate as shown in table 2 in appendix.
+The fertility differential is also due to the differences in wealth, that is, the higher the wealth index, the lower the total fertility rate as shown in table 3 in appendix.

-Results
+4. Results

-Test of stationarity/Panel Unit Root Test:
+4.1 Test of stationarity/Panel Unit Root Test